stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 layout: blog
 title: "#stratapp is a consulting goldmine"
 sub_heading: 'Consultants open up a whole new world.
 The big opportunity is onselling, as #stratapp provides more insights than any other tech.
-Of course, clients remain in full control. '
+The client remains in full control.
+Both win!'
 video_id: ''
 banner_image: "/uploads/consulting goldmine.jpg"
 slug: consulting gold mine